Online Matching in Geometric Random Graphs: Introduction

 \paragraph{Organization of the paper} Section \ref{SE:Off} is dedicated to the offline case.
-We give the asymptotic formula of the size of the optimal offline matching.
-Our approach is algorithmic: we provide a way to construct this optimal matching, and we analyze the latter by carefully studying some random walk.
+We give the asymptotic formula of the normalized size of a maximum matching in $\mathbb{G}[n,c]$.
+Our approach is algorithmic: we provide a way to construct a maximum matching, and we analyze the latter by carefully studying some random walk.
 Section \ref{SE:Online} focuses on the online case.
 We focus on a simple greedy algorithm, \closest, that matches any incoming vertex to the closest available one (as a greedy procedure would do) and we characterize the size/length of the matching it creates by studying its fluid limit.
 We shall prove it satisfies some PDE.